manrop2702/ISITDTU2021/Where_is_your_ticket/README.md

 So no easy way.

 The idea is to apply `Hash length extension attack`, which is not doable on HMAC.
-However, the challenge gives us not only the HMAC, but also the old hashing authentication method that is vulnerable to the attack.
+However, the challenge gives us not only the HMAC, but also the old hashing method that is vulnerable to the attack.

-Furthermore, if we look at the HMAC source code, it's basically implemented like this:
+If we look at the HMAC source code, it's basically implemented like this:

 > `HMAC(data, key) = hash(key ^ (\x5c*blocksize) + hash(key ^ (\x36*blocksize) + data))`